westman-neuroimaging-group/brainage-prediction-mri/README.md

 ```
 and the run `python2.7 fslinstaller.py`.

-- Please report any problems with running the tool on https://bitbucket.org/ericwestman/brainage-prediction-mri/
+- Please report any problems with running the tool on [https://bitbucket.org/ericwestman/brainage-prediction-mri/](https://github.com/westman-neuroimaging-group/brainage-prediction-mri/issues)

 ## Citation
-If you use this tool in your research, please cite:
+If you use this tool in your research, in its release-v0.02 (hold-out and cross-validation approaches), please cite:
 > TBA

+If you use this tool in your research, in its release-v0.01 (hold-out), please cite:

+>Dartora, Caroline, et al. "Predicting the Age of the Brain with Minimally Processed T1-weighted MRI Data." medRxiv (2022): 2022-09. https://www.medrxiv.org/content/10.1101/2022.09.06.22279594v1
+>

 ## License